Bikeability Training for Year 6

 We have arranged for cycle trainers to visit our school and provide an opportunity for children to participate on a Bikeability course during the week beginning 18th March 2024.
 Children must be able to ride and control a bike well to attend.
 Ideally children should supply their own bike and helmet, although we can supply a bike if need be (dependent on availability of bikes).

-The training will take place from 18th March to 22nd March and your child needs to bring their bike and helmet into school during this week.
+The training will take place from 17th March to 21st March and your child needs to bring their bike and helmet into school everyday during this week.

 How do I book a place for my child?

-to complete your consent.
-Consent must be given by Tuesday 12th March 2024.
+Please complete the form at the bottom of this page to give your consent.
+Consent must be given by Friday 7th March 2025.

 It is important for your child’s bike to be in a good roadworthy condition, and the right size for them to cycle comfortably.
 At the beginning of the first lesson the instructors will check the condition of the bike, and make minor adjustments if necessary.
 If the bike is in poor condition, and deemed to be unsafe to cycle, your child will not be permitted to continue the course (unless a replacement loan bike is available to use).